AshDevFr/latex-cookbook-template/docs/translation.md

 \setTextTemperature{Temperatura}
 \setTextLength{Longitud}
 \setTextOvenTemperatures{Temperaturas del Horno}
+% ...
+(71 total translation commands available)

 \begin{document}
 % Your Spanish cookbook content
 \end{document}
 ```

+**Note:** For a complete language translation, it's better to create a dedicated translation file (e.g., `translations/cookbook-spanish.def`) following the instructions in the "Adding a New Language" section above.
+This approach is cleaner and makes the translation reusable.

 ## Tips for Translation

+1. **Use Translation Files for New Languages**: If you're adding a complete language translation, create a new translation file in `translations/` rather than using override commands in your document.
+This makes the translation:
+   - Reusable across multiple cookbooks
+   - Easier to maintain and update
+   - Shareable with the community
+   - Cleaner in your main document

-1. **Set Language First**: Always set the language option in the document class declaration before any custom overrides.
+2. **Set Language First**: Always set the language option in the document class declaration before any custom overrides.

-2. **Consistent Terminology**: Keep your terminology consistent throughout the cookbook.
+3. **Consistent Terminology**: Keep your terminology consistent throughout the cookbook.
 Use the same translation for each label across all recipes.

-3. **Test Output**: After setting custom translations, compile your document to ensure all labels appear correctly.
+4. **Test Output**: After setting custom translations, compile your document to ensure all labels appear correctly.

-4. **Typography Rules**: The `babel` package automatically handles language-specific typography rules (hyphenation, spacing, etc.) for English and French.
+5. **Typography Rules**: The `babel` package automatically handles language-specific typography rules (hyphenation, spacing, etc.) for English and French.
 For other languages, you may need to load additional babel language modules.

-5. **Character Encoding**: The template uses `fontspec` with LuaLaTeX, which fully supports Unicode.
+6. **Character Encoding**: The template uses `fontspec` with LuaLaTeX, which fully supports Unicode.
 You can use any characters from any language directly in your source file.

+7. **Contribute Your Translations**: If you create a translation file for a new language, consider contributing it back to the project by submitting a pull request to the [GitHub repository](https://github.com/AshDevFr/latex-cookbook-template).

 ---